ranvirpawar/ranvirpawar/README.md

 - 💬 Ask me about **DSA in Java, Flutter and Projects**

+- 🕊️ Can talk for hours on topics such as Geopolitics, Science, Tv shows, Anime, Sports, History

-- ⚡Hobbies: | **Love to play chess and talk about it also reads novels which are not mainstream!**
+- ⚡Hobbies: | **Love to work on projects which solves real life problems**

 <h3 align="left">Connect with me:</h3>
 <p align="left">